How is Operation Fresh Start currently funded?

 How do youth hear about Operation Fresh Start?

 The youth and young adults that Operation Fresh Start serves come to us a number of ways.
 Many of them are referred to us from school counselors, corrections officers, and other adults in their lives who have worked hard to help them succeed.
 We receive referrals from multiple districts in Dane County.
-Additionally, local community centers and other nonprofits will let young people know that Pathways is a good option for them to get their diploma and determine their next path in life, a path towards success.
+Additionally, local community centers and other nonprofits will let young people know that Legacy is a good option for them to get their diploma and determine their next path in life, a path towards success.
 Lastly, and most importantly, many come to us through word of mouth.
 With 45 years history of transforming lives, the network of people touched by Fresh Start is large.
 Community members, siblings, aunts and uncles who have succeeded, thanks to Operation Fresh Start, are our best ambassadors.

 How many additional youth will you be able to work with in the new space?